chandru979/CI-CD-with-Jenkins-Ansible-Docker-on-AWS/README.md

 save and close the file.
 command:**service sshd reload**

-Adding the user to 'docker' group allows the user to run any docker command without using 'sudo'.
+Adding the user to 'docker' group allows the user to run any docker command without using 'sudo'. </br>

+By adding the user to the 'docker' group, you allow them to execute Docker commands without requiring root privileges.</br>

+This means you won't need to use 'sudo' each time with Docker commands.</br>

 <h3>Ansible-server:</h3>